 Our ExpatCapeTown immigration guide will show you the different South Africa visa requirements and tell you what you should know before applying for your visa for South Africa.
 When entering South Africa, either a visa or any other type of permit such as a valid work visa, study visa or residency permit is required.
 Visitor visa for visa-exempt countries are granted at the ports of entry.

 However, for long-stay temporary residency visa, you will have to apply at the South African foreign missions abroad before your travels or if you are already in South Africa and need to change condition on your visa, this can be done in certain cases at any of the VFS Visa Facilitation Centres within the country.
 Read all about the different visa and permit types for your immigration to South Africa below.

 The Department of Home Affairs (DHA) distinguishes between the following categories regarding visa and permits:

-The officer at the Immigration counter at the port of entry will only review your application for a visitor’s visa if you are coming from a visa exempt country.
+The officer at the Immigration counter at the port of entry will only review your application for entry if you are coming from a visa exempt country.
 Visitors from other countries, which are not exempt from visas, have to apply at an embassy or mission for a South Africa visa as such visas are not granted at the port of entry.
-Exemption applies for maritime crewmembers.
-The application process for all who need to apply for a visa outside the country in general takes between 4 days and six weeks according to the DHA (October 2013).
-Costs for these visas vary between R425 and R1520 (visas for working in the entertainment industry)

-Documents needed when traveling to South Africa you need for any visit or visa
+Documents needed when traveling to South Africa you need for any visit or South Africa visa

 Among the countries which are exempt from South African visas are: